Avg: 3.5 from 322 votes

 From here is a 4th class jaunt to the true summit.
 Be sure to take in the scenery and take pics for your REI catalog cover shot.

 Scramble or take a short rappel back to the top of the 3rd pitch.
-Another short single rope rap takes you back to the cave (these top 2 raps can be difficult to pull).
-From the cave you have several options:
+From here there are a few options:

-1. Take the stunning and free hanging 2 full 60m rope rappel from the east edge of the cave to 3rd class below.
+1. Take the stunning and free hanging 2 full 60m rope rappel from the nose boulder to the talus below.
 This is the highlight of the route for many and allows you to also contemplate the insane difficulty of Just Do It.
 After this double rope rap you can circle back west to the base of the variation or continue up and over the top of the main buttress on the trail.

-2. Take the tyrolean traverse back to the main buttress.
+2. Do a short single rope rap back to the cave.
+Then, take the tyrolean traverse back to the main buttress.
 (Requires that you fixed a second rope and rapped in from main buttress onto first pitch, trailed rope up to the cave, and know how to actually do a tyrolean (beyond the scope of this description).

 3. Rap the route.
 This is not recommended but possible with a single 60m.
 This requires difficult rope pulling, tensioning to reach anchors, and annoying all the other parties inevitably behind you.
 Reserve for emergencies.